Wild Blood (video game): Gameplay

 Wild Blood is a hack and slash game where the main weapons are a sword, axe, and bow, each with various combo moves, plus magic attacks with mainly three elements (fire, ice, and thunder).
 Players have to kill a certain number of enemies in order to pass to the other side of a level.
 Players can save their progress at fountains, where they can also buy new weapons and armours.
 The game also has a four-on-four online multiplayer with Capture the Flag and Team Deathmatch modes.

 Plot

 Wild Blood is inspired by Arthurian legends.
 In the game, the player controls Sir Lancelot in his fight against the jealous and mad King Arthur who, enraged by Lancelot's affair with Queen Guinevere, has given the power over the kingdom to his evil sorceress sister Morgana to punish his wife and his former friend.
 The dark witch in turn opened a portal to Hell, unleashing legions of demonic beasts to serve as her minions, and also captured Guinevere and holds her hostage in a tower on the magical island of Avalon.
-In order to save his beloved, Lancelot needs to take on hellpawn hordes to defeat the King and then Morgana, who is able to turn into dragon.
+In order to save his beloved, Lancelot needs to take on hellspawn hordes to defeat the King and then Morgana, who is able to turn into dragon.
 For this he will use a help from allies such as Gawain and Merlin, the latter of whom needs to be first freed himself.